mirceaciu/dicedraw/README.md

 # dicedraw
-Create a portrait of yourself made from dices using script.
+Create a dice portrait of yourself with the help of this script.

-Point it to a portrait photo (color or grayscale) and set the desired number of dices per row.
+Point it to a portrait photo (color or grayscale) and set the desired number of dice per row.

-It will calculate how many dice you will need to recreate the portrait and will output helping files:
+It will calculate how many dice you will need to recreate the portrait and will output several helping files:

- - color images with dice numbers grid overlay
+ - color image with dice numbers grid overlay
  - grayscale image with dice numbers grid overlay
  - grayscale image of actual dice faces rendering
  - csv file with row by row mapping of dice placement

  ## output rendering

   ![full_dice_rendering](https://github.com/mirceaciu/dicedraw/blob/master/output-to-dice.png)